helena-spawn/grass-demo/readme.md

         });
     };

-The finally the p5 sketch implements the mousepressed function to add a new grass object based on where the mouse click is located and also calls the animate function on the grass object to apply force and drag.
+The the mousePressed function is used to add a new grass object based on where the mouse click is located and also calls the animate function on all the existing grass objects to apply the 'wind' force.

     p5.mousePressed = () =>
     {